johnnzamba/Custom-GPT/README.md

 ## Screenshots
 ![Screenshot](Screensh.png)

-### Thanks
+### Special Thanks
-**"Thank you!
-Your support is appreciated, and I would be grateful if you could share this project with others,  giving a :star: to my projects, or
+**"I personally extend my sincere gratitude to you!
+Your support is appreciated, and I would be grateful if you could share this project with others, :star: this or any other, or
 [Reach out to me](mailto:john.nzambah@gmail.com).
 Don't hesistate to reach back for any clarification!"**

 ### Copyright